-The Company invested \$5,000 in the Sprott Physical Silver Trust to hold units reflecting an underlying investment in 134,732 ounces of silver.
-These securities have been classified as a "held for trading financial instrument" during the year.
-An unrealized loss of \$1,545 was recorded in income in recognition of a decrease in value as at December 31, 2013 (December 31, 2012 - \$848).
+The Company had invested \$5,000 in the Sprott Physical Silver Trust to hold units representing an underlying investment in 134,732 ounces of silver.
+During the year, the Company sold these securities for proceeds of \$2,300, resulting in a realized loss of \$2,700 on the investment and recognition of \$316 realized loss during the year.
+These securities had been classified as a "held for trading financial instrument" during the year.